About Our Organization

 FILM

 The Play the Fool International Short Film Festival welcomes interpretations of clowning from all corners of the world.
-A new and unique initiative, the film festival highlights local artists in an international framework, screening short clown & physical comedy films, curated and selected by a jury, from across the globe.
+A unique initiative, the film festival highlights local artists in an international framework, screening short clown & physical comedy films, curated and selected by a jury, from across the globe.

 Swing Dance